silverstripe/silverstripe-saml/docs/en/developer.md

 You also need to make the certificate for your ADFS endpoint available to the SilverStripe site.
 Talk with your ADFS administrator to find out how to obtain this.

-If you are managing ADFS yourself, consult the [ADFS administrator guide](adfs.md).
+* In you are integrating with ADFS, direct the ADFS administrator to the [ADFS administrator guide](adfs.md).
+* If you are integrating with Azure AD, direct the Azure AD administrator to the [Azure AD administrator guide](azure-ad.md).

+Note: For Azure AD, you will first need to decide on the Entity ID (see next step) so that you can provide this to the Azure AD administrator - they can't provide you the certificates until you provide them the Entity ID and Reply URL values.

 You may also be able to extract the certificate yourself from the IdP endpoint if it has already been configured: `https://<idp-domain>/FederationMetadata/2007-06/FederationMetadata.xml`.